Fames42/IICT-Veracity/README.md

 # IICT-Veracity
 Git where we work to complete "veracity" project

-For more about git and git facilities follow : https://geekbrains.ru/chapters/942
+For more infromation about git and git facilities follow : https://geekbrains.ru/chapters/942